 RUN apt install python.

 In this example, the FROM command shows where to get the base of our Docker image.
-If you want to cross-build it, make sure to choose a pre-built image for ARM.
-We also run some commands to install packages from Debian feeds, to test if the cross-build works.
+It is important to set the platform correctly, otherwise when you deploy it to the board, the container may not work or malfunction.
+We also run some commands to install packages from Debian feeds, to test if the build really works.

-After copying the content, we need to save it on our Getting Started folder.
+After copying the content, we need to save it in our Getting Started folder.
 Click on the button referred on the image below:

 Make sure to type

-"Dockerfile" on the file name, this will guarantee it to have no extension.
+"Dockerfile" inside double quotes on the file name, this will guarantee it to have no extension.

 Warning: a standard